survivejs/webpack-book/manuscript/output/01_targets.md

 Webpack uses the _web_ target by default.
 The target is ideal for a web application like the one you have developed in this book.
 Webpack bootstraps the application and loads its modules.
 The initial list of modules to load is maintained in a manifest, and then the modules can load each other as defined.

 Starting from webpack 5, the default is set to _browserslist_ in case a browserslist configuration has been found.
 The change means that webpack will compile its runtime to match the setting instead of generating code that will work in legacy browsers as well.
+Webpack can target specific language specifications (i.e. `es2020`) and also an array of targets is possible (i.e. `["web", "es2020"]`).

-T> Starting from webpack 5, webpack can target specific language specifications (i.e. `es2020`) and also an array of targets is possible (i.e. `["web", "es2020"]`).
+{pagebreak}

 ### Web workers